salrashid123/gcp_tokendistributor/README.md

 gcloud run deploy verifier --image gcr.io/$ALICE_PROJECT_ID/alicesapp \
    --update-env-vars VERIFIER_AUDIENCE=$VERIFIER_AUDIENCE,BOBS_VM_SERVICE_ACCOUNT=$BOBS_VM_SERVICE_ACCOUNT,ALICE_PROJECT_ID=$ALICE_PROJECT_ID --project $ALICE_PROJECT_ID

-#   for now, (note we are not really allowing unauthenticated invocations since we check access at the api layer..but we'll come back to this)
+#   for now, (note we are not really allowing unauthenticated invocations since we check access at the api layer..but we'll come back to this in the "Enhancements" section below)

 #      Allow unauthenticated invocations to [verifier] (y/N)?  y  <<
 #	 Service [verifier] revision [verifier-00001-ziw] has been deployed and is serving 100 percent of traffic at https://verifier-nvm6vsykba-uc.a.run.app